Skip to main content

 Configuration Overview

-When --config is not specified, LynxDB searches for a config file in this order:
+When an explicit config path is not provided with --config or LYNXDB_CONFIG, LynxDB looks for a server config file in this order:

 The first file found is used.
 If none exist, compiled defaults apply.